Andreas-Dorfer/base-types/README.md

   <AdditionalFiles Include="AD.BaseTypes.Generator.json" />
 </ItemGroup>
 ```
 The [AllowNullLiteralAttribute](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-allownullliteralattribute.html) isn't intended to be added to types that aren't defined in F#.
-However, if you primarily use the generated types in F#, it might make things easier for you.
+However, if you primarily use the generated types in F#, it can make things easier for you.

 ---
 [![NuGet Package](https://img.shields.io/nuget/v/AndreasDorfer.BaseTypes.FSharp.svg)](https://www.nuget.org/packages/AndreasDorfer.BaseTypes.FSharp/)